kaito-project/headlamp-kaito/website/docs/getting-started/quick-start.md

 1. **Select a model** from the catalog based on your requirements
 2. **Click "Deploy"** to open the YAML editor dialog
+- Optionally specify nodes for deployment.
+For more information, see [multi-node-distributed-inference](../features/multi-node-distributed-inference.md).

 3. **Review the generated Workspace YAML** which includes: